Janet Dillaway – Chair of Trustee Board

 She was also member of the Suffolk Police Authority; and a magistrate for fifteen years.
 Sue worked as a medical secretary in the NHS; for the Labour Party; and later was a press officer, for an MP, at the House of Commons.

-Sue is currently a Parish councillor, school governor, and a management committee member at the Waterfront Community Centre, Ipswich.”
+Sue cared for her husband and co cared for her parents.
+She is also currently a Parish councillor, school governor, and a management committee member at the Waterfront Community Centre, Ipswich.

 Jane has spent a considerable proportion of her career working as an NHS manager of mental health services for adults, children, young people and families.

 For six years up to 2018, Jane was an elected governor of the Norfolk and Suffolk NHS Foundation Trust, which provides mental health services throughout the two counties.